-- pd.merge(left, right, ...) - Default merge: join on matching column names • Better: specify the column name(s) to join on via on kwarg - If column names differ, use left on and right on - - Multiple keys: use a list - how kwarg specifies type of join ("inner", "outer", "left", "right") Can add suffixes to column names when they appear in both tables, but are - not being joined on - Can also merge using the index by setting left index Or right index to True
+- pd.merge(left, right, ...) or left.merge(right, ...) - Default merge: join on matching column names - Better: specify the column name(s) to join on via on kwarg - If column names differ, use left_on and right_on - Multiple keys: use a list - how kwarg specifies type of join ("inner", "outer", "left", "right") - Can add suffixes to column names when they appear in both tables, but are not being joined on - Can also merge using the index by setting left_index Or right_index to True